 As a certified property manager, you'll be qualified to work on management teams overseeing office buildings, single family dwellings, shopping malls and more.
 In Nevada, property managers must be licensed real estate agents.

-Obtain the required Nevada Property Management Permit by successfully completing TMCC's three-day Property Management Program.
+Obtain the required Nevada Property Management Permit by successfully completing TMCC's online Property Management Program.

 Forget Sitting at a Desk All Day Long

 Train for a career that gets you out of the office and around other people.
 The Institute of Real Estate Management (IREM) states that property managers are "responsible for the administration, operation, marketing and maintenance of real estate in order to achieve the objectives of the property's owner."

 I'd been a property manager for 25 years, so I thought the Property Management 30 Years in 24 Hours class would be a waste of my time.
 I was pleasantly surprised.
 It was well-organized and very informative.
 I have referred countless staff members to take this class.
 As the supervisor for our Nevada staff, it is nice to know that when I send someone to it, they will have a better understanding of property management as a whole.

 Dorothy Maynard, General Manager, Coldwell Banker Select Real Estate of Nevada

 A wide array of entities—from commercial banks and federal agencies to corporations and property management agencies—hire property managers to manage their assets.
 Most managers work in one of three categories: onsite and resident management, property management or asset management.
 Property managers are needed to provide services to: